Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 - `DropDownClosed` and `DropDownOpened` events removed.

 - `DropDownContent`, `DropDownContentTemplate`, and `DropDownContentTemplateSelector` properties removed.
-Each edit box now has a related picker (i.e. [DatePicker](xref:@ActiproUIRoot.Controls.Editors.DatePicker) for [DateEditBox](xref:@ActiproUIRoot.Controls.Editors.DateEditBox)) and its style can be set via [PopupPickerStyle](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.PopupPickerStyle).
+Each edit box now has a related picker (i.e., [DatePicker](xref:@ActiproUIRoot.Controls.Editors.DatePicker) for [DateEditBox](xref:@ActiproUIRoot.Controls.Editors.DateEditBox)) and its style can be set via [PopupPickerStyle](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.PopupPickerStyle).
 This `Style` value can set a new `Template` for the picker if needed.

 - `Focus` (overload) and `SelectFirstGroup` methods removed.
 Use the normal Focus method instead.